 I was initially pretty nervous to use the tangle tamer in my hair when wet as I’ve always heard brushing your hair while it’s wet or damp can be very damaging.

 But I actually found that the mask acted as light a barrier and really did just glide through my usually tangle-prone hair.
 It didn’t snag, rip, or break my hair at all – hallelujah!

 Note: aside from this experience, I never brush my hair when wet since that’s when it’s its most fragile and breakage-prone.

 I think the only reason this was okay was because the mask helps to detangle your hair so that when you’re brushing it, it doesn’t snag or rip.

 More on Coco and Eve

 Coco and Eve ships FREE worldwide which is amazing.
 In Canada, we are always hit with brutal shipping fees and so I love that Coco & Eve has made it so easy and cost-effective to get their product here.

-Coco and Eve is 100% PETA-approved, vegan, cruelty-free, gluten-free and is paraben, sulphate, phthalate FREE!
+Coco and Eve products are 100% PETA-approved, vegan, cruelty-free, gluten-free, and is paraben, sulfate, phthalate FREE!